How to Make Milk Kefir and its Health Benefits

 Because the bacteria and yeasts ‘digest’ the milk, and thereby break it down into several substances, milk kefir has another great health benefit.
 It contains various vitamins, minerals, and amino acids such as calcium, magnesium, iodine, and iron, vitamins B(1, 2, 6, 8, and 12), C, D, and K2, and various enzymes.
 In short, milk kefir is a particularly good milk drink that can support your body in staying healthy.

 The good bacteria and yeast in milk kefir grains don’t like untreated metal.
 The sour grains and the metal create an electrical charge.
-This ultimately affects the health of your kefir grains.
-To keep them happy and in top condition, I use a plastic sieve and a plastic spoon or wooden spoon.
+This ultimately might have an effect on the health of your kefir grains.
+To keep them happy and in top condition, I use a plastic sieve and a plastic or wooden spoon.

 the airlock on the milk kefir jar